-Due to the application of the assumptions and conventions applied by USCI in making allocations for tax purposes and other factors, an investor's allocable share of USCI's income, gain, deduction, loss, or credit may be different than economic profit or loss from the shares for a taxable year.
-This difference could be temporary or permanent and, if permanent, could result in it being taxed on amounts in excess of its economic income.
+Due to the application of the assumptions and conventions applied by USCI in making allocations for U.S. federal income tax purposes and other factors, an investor's allocable share of USCI's income, gain, deduction, loss, or credit may be different than economic profit or loss from the shares for a taxable year.
+This difference could be temporary or permanent and, if permanent, may subject an investor to tax on amounts in excess of its economic income.